[Repealed, 31 SR 539]

 "Light industrial facility" means a subcategory of industrial land use with a primary function other than manufacturing and less than 500 employees.

 "Local governmental unit" means any unit of government other than the state or a state agency or the federal government or a federal agency.
-It includes watershed districts established pursuant to Minnesota Statutes, chapter 103D, counties, towns, cities, port authorities, housing authorities, and the Metropolitan Council.
-It does not include courts, school districts, and regional development commissions.
+Local governmental unit includes watershed districts established according to Minnesota Statutes, chapter 103D, soil and water conservation districts, watershed management organizations, counties, towns, cities, port authorities, housing authorities, and the Metropolitan Council.
+Local governmental unit does not include courts, school districts, and regional development commissions.

 "MDA" means Minnesota Department of Agriculture.